Our teaching framework

 - Second language learners utilize their knowledge of their first language in learning their second.

 - Language learning is supported through meaningful interaction, which should therefore focus on the communicative functions of language.

 - Language learners require comprehensible 'input' that serves as a model of what they are to learn.

-- During teaching, this comprehensible input should be 'scaffolded' (i.e., used iteratively to support the interaction, and gradually withdrawn as students become adept), in order to provide an effective communicative environment that is salient to the learner.
+- During teaching, this comprehensible input should be 'scaffolded' (i.e., built as a framework within the interaction), in order to provide an effective communicative environment that is salient to the learner.